jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ## Recommended Mods

-- `Improved Streets` changes NW streets to a sandier look.
+- `Streets & Railways` changes NW streets to a sandier look.
 - `New World Tourism` tourists benefit from local production of bread and jam.

 ## Content